How to Clean Battery Terminals at Home: Comprehensive Guide

 Can I use regular household cleaners to clean my battery terminals?

-No—use only recommended cleaning solutions like baking soda and water, as regular household cleaners may contain chemicals that can damage the battery.
+Only use recommended cleaning solutions like baking soda and water, since regular household cleaners can have chemicals that might harm the battery.

 What safety precautions should I take when cleaning battery terminals?

-Yes, always wear gloves and safety goggles, work in a well-ventilated area, and ensure the vehicle is turned off to minimize the risk of accidents.
+Always wear gloves and safety goggles, work in a well-ventilated space, and make sure the vehicle is turned off to help prevent accidents.